ole00/afterburner/README.md

   * the same way as on Linux: compile the source code
   * OR use pre-compiled afterburner binaries located in 'releases' directory
   * then run afterburner in terminal (use 'cmd' on WinXX) as described above
+  * ensure your serial device name is passed via '-d' option.
+For example -d COM5 on WinXX

 - what are the .jed files and how to produce them